lubeda/RFLink-to-FHEM-via-MQTT/README.md

 Since there is no module in FHEM available i was searching for a way to use RFlink from FHEM.

 My first try was [rflink-to-mqtt](https://github.com/Phileep/rflink-to-mqtt) which didn't work with FHEM like expected.
-But for [Openhab](http://www.openhab.org) it did. :simple_smile:
+But for [Openhab](http://www.openhab.org) it did ;-).

-So i created a new solution based on this module from @github/Phileep.
+So i created a new solution based on the module from @github/Phileep .

 ## How to use